2-Bromo-TMA

 2-Bromo-TMA, or 2-Br-TMA, also known as 2-bromo-3,4,5-trimethoxyamphetamine, is a psychedelic drug of the phenethylamine, amphetamine, and 3C families related to 3,4,5-trimethoxyamphetamine (TMA).
 It is the 2-brominated derivative of TMA.
 The drug's dose is approximately 200 mg orally and its duration is approximately 8 hours.
 Compared to TMA, 2-bromo-TMA is described as being only slightly less potent, being more active in altering visual perception, and having fewer physical side effects in comparison.
 2-Bromo-TMA was described in the scientific literature by Daniel Trachsel and colleagues in 2013, who cited personal communication with P. Rausch in 2009 for the information.
+It is a controlled substance in Canada as an analogue of Amphetamine.